 This raises the question: What is more shocking, that I was being supervised by someone regarded as a habitual micromanaging harasser, or that this fact should be so routine that it was just deserving of an encouraging email and a pat on the back but nothing more?
 There are good people in the UC Berkeley Mathematics Department, who conduct themselves with kindness, honesty and dedication to both their research and their students.
 However most are simply too scared to stand up against the dominant group of men who lead by fear.
 Arthur Ogus in some sense helped me by supplying me with a large body of documentary evidence to substantiate what I am saying, but Craig Evans instead told me that he learned in a previous harassement case that he should never put anything in writing because "we might get subpoenaed."

 I could go on, and I encourage others to speak publicly if they have similar stories to tell.
-Suffice it to say, working in that environment did take its toll on me personally.
-In May 2014 I was admitted to psychiatric hospital for being suicidally depressed, and I know I'm far from the only one to have struggled with the strain of working in a sinister and hostile working environment.
-I'm now back at my best, but workplace bullying remains a societal problem that needs to be taken more seriously.
+Suffice it to say, working in that environment did take its toll on me personally, and I know I'm far from the only one to have struggled with the strain of working in a sinister and hostile working environment.
+Workplace bullying remains a societal problem that needs to be taken more seriously.
 However that is a battle I hope other people will take a lead in.

 All I want to do is get back to focusing on my students and their learning, not just for the rest of this academic year, but for many years to come.